MasroorATB/docker-compose-collection/README.md

 # komga-docker

-This repo contains docker compose file for komga dockerization.
+This repo contains docker compose file for komga dockerization with portainer compatibility.

 ## Instructions